rohanreddymelachervu/Web-Scraping/Regex/README.txt

 Have got the content from the website using requests module.
-Instead of using BeautifulSoup, I found all the links in the page without using BeautifulSoup and then formed a table of the links from the main page to the first link in the main page.
+Instead of using BeautifulSoup, I found all the links in the page using RegEx and then formed a table of the links from the main page to the first link in the main page.